-6 Despatch of materials to CIE for External moderation
+6 Despatch of materials to Cambridge for External moderation

-(a) Mark sheets and recordings must be returned to CIE as soon as all the Speaking examinations have been completed.
-The deadline for receipt by CIE of these items is 15 May for the June examination.
-Centres must not wait until the end of the assessment period before despatching them.

-- (ii) The following items must be sent, to reach CIE by no later than 15 May for the examination. - Www.papaCambridge.com the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a ٠ signed print-out of the marks file for Centres submitting marks using CAMEO - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal Moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.
+- (a) Mark sheets and recordings must be returned to Cambridge as soon as all the Speaking examinations have been completed.
+The deadline for receipt by Cambridge of these items is 15 May for the June examination.
+Centres must not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to Cambridge in the separate envelope provided. - (ii) The following items must be sent, to reach Cambridge by no later than 15 May for the June examination: - the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for Centres submitting marks electronically - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal Moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.